fronto/reading_guide/README.md

 Another really good source of information on this subject are the books by Bruce Schneier such as:

-“Secrets and Lies: Digital Security in a networked world” -> easy to read “Cryptography Engineering” -> medium difficulty, with the technical reader in mind “Applied Cryptography” -> really difficult in depth
+"Secrets and Lies: Digital Security in a networked world" -> easy to read "Cryptography Engineering" -> medium difficulty, with the technical reader in mind "Applied Cryptography" -> really difficult in depth

 Bruce Schneier is a world authority on computer and network security and written many books on the subject both for engineers and non-technical people - well worth having a look at.